NipunAgarwal16/BigTransfer-BiT-based-Image-Classification-Model/README.md

 ```
 Currently. all frameworks will automatically download CIFAR-10 and CIFAR-100 datasets.
 Other public or custom datasets can be easily integrated: in TF2 and JAX we rely on the extensible [tensorflow datasets library](https://github.com/tensorflow/datasets/).
 In PyTorch, we use [torchvision’s data input pipeline](https://pytorch.org/docs/stable/torchvision/index.html).

-Note that our code uses all available GPUs for fine-tuning.
+Note that this code uses all available GPUs for fine-tuning.

-We also support training in the low-data regime: the `--examples_per_class <K>` option will randomly draw K samples per class for training.
+This code also support training in the low-data regime: the `--examples_per_class <K>` option will randomly draw K samples per class for training.

 To see a detailed list of all available flags, run `python3 -m bit_{pytorch|jax|tf2}.train --help`.